AustinS86/Challenge-Week-1-Accessibility/README.md

 - It solves the issue with the 'alt' tags and makes it easier for someone using a screen reader.
 - Condensed the code in the HTML and arranged the CSS file so that it follows same structure as the HTML.
 - Replaced the Div tags with more descriptive elements.
 - Combined the repetitive classes tags in the CSS file under their own group.
-It will help keep the file more.
+It will help keep the file more organized and easier to read.

 ## Github Link
 - https://github.com/AustinS86/Challenge-Week-1-Accessibility

+## Horiseon Screenshot
 ![Screenshot](https://github.com/AustinS86/Challenge-Week-1-Accessibility/blob/main/assets/images/HoriseonScreenshot.png)